 Police: Haverhill man charged with throwing bottles at vehicles, using knife to make threats

 Apr.
-9—HAVERHILL — Police arrested two men, one of whom they said was seen throwing bottles at passing cars and using a large knife to threaten people.
+15—Haverhill police arrested two men, one of whom they said was seen throwing bottles at passing cars and using a large knife to threaten people.

 Police said the man making those threats — Josue Arroyo, 32, of 229 Washington St. — is charged with destruction of property valued at more than $120, breaking and entering in the nighttime for felony, disorderly conduct, threat to commit a crime and two counts of possession of Class B drugs (cocaine and amphetamines).